mossland/MossCoin/README.md

   ...
 ```

-4. then, initialize private block chain for test:
+4. Then, initialize private block chain for test:
 ```
 bash scripts/init_local_chain.sh
 ```

 ## Compile

-you can compile solidity code by using `populus compile` command. compile results are saved in `build/contracts.json`.
+You can compile solidity code by using `populus compile` command.
+Compile results are saved in `build/contracts.json`.

 ## Test

-if you want to test basic functionality, run `py.test tests/testnet`.
+If you want to test basic functionalities only, run `py.test tests/testnet`.

-for test deploying token and more complex functionality, using local private chain.
+To test deploying token and more complexed functionalities, you need local private chain.

-first, run local private chain:
+First, run local private chain by using the command below:

 ```
 /chains/local/./run_chain.sh
 ```

-then, open another terminal and run test:
+Then, open another terminal and run test by using the command below:

 ```
 py.test tests/localnet